JoeDDenn/JoeDDenn/README.md

 - ⚡ I’m currently using NestJS, NextJS, Docker, AWS, Prisma ORM and more
-- 😻 Currently Working on [SmoothERP] Multi-tenant SaaS ERP solution using NestJS, NextJS, PrismaORM, and Docker; at [Fivem-Tech]
+- 😻 Currently Working on [SmoothERP] a Multi-tenant SaaS ERP solution using NestJS, NextJS, PrismaORM, AWS, and Docker; at [Fivem-Tech]
 - 🥅 Working on projects using NestJS, ReactJS and NextJS, but also dabbling in other technologies.
 - ❤  I enjoy gaming, exploring tech, listening to music, and once in a blue moon maybe i'll do some art.